 If adenosine deaminase is deficient and transplantation is not possible, replacement of that enzyme, given by injection, can be partially effective.

 Gene therapy may be effective, depending on which form of severe combined immunodeficiency is present.
 Gene therapy consists of removing some white blood cells from the infant's bone marrow, inserting a normal gene into the cells, and returning the cells to the infant.
-However, in one form of severe combined immunodeficiency, leukemia is a risk after such treatments.
+However, in the X-linked form of severe combined immunodeficiency, leukemia is a risk after such treatments.